eliotstock/host/README.md

 ## Read this much from the old machine

+* If reinstalling over an existing Ubuntu instance
+    * Back up `~/.ssh` to a USB drive
 * If retaining the Windows installation
     * Don't be surprised if the machine doesn't give you the boot menu with F1 or F12.
 Boot into Windows first.
     * Disable Bitlocker in settings.